-- "We're going to see an increased focus on leadership development to deal with really specific competencies that will be - Investing in reskilling and offering strong leadership can reduce the risk of leaving people and communities behind, helping to create a prosperous future for all.
+- "We're going to see an increased focus on leadership development to deal with really specific competencies that will be needed in this massive change effort.
+How do we do this with empathy?
+How do we do it with compassion?
+Because trust hleen is going to be a major component there." - Investing in reskilling and offering strong leadership can reduce the risk of leaving people and communities behind, helping to create a prosperous future for all.